A Guy Walks Into a Bar (song): Critical reception

-Billy Dukes of Taste of Country gave the song a favorable review, saying that "While the lyrics are sharp, it's the singer's delivery that makes this song cook…'A Guy Walks Into a Bar' finds him throwing himself into the emotion of a song like never before."
-Verity Magazine rated it 4.5 out of 5, calling it "organic and genuine with its heartfelt lyrics", also saying that "Farr’s aching voice over the strumming guitar makes it a genuine, heartfelt track that captivates listeners."
+Billy Dukes of Taste of Country gave the song a favorable review, saying that "While the lyrics are sharp, it's the singer's delivery that makes this song cook...'A Guy Walks Into a Bar' finds him throwing himself into the emotion of a song like never before."
+Verity Magazine rated it 4.5 out of 5, calling it "organic and genuine with its heartfelt lyrics", also saying that "Farr's aching voice over the strumming guitar makes it a genuine, heartfelt track that captivates listeners."
 In 2017, Billboard contributor Chuck Dauphin put "A Guy Walks Into a Bar" at number three on his top 10 list of Farr's best songs.

 Commercial performance

 "A Guy Walks Into a Bar" became Farr's first number one country hit on the Billboard Country Airplay chart.
 It reached that position on the week of May 30, 2015, which is its forty-second week on the chart, and the fifth longest climb to number one in the Country Airplay chart's 25-year history.
+As of 2024, it remains Farr's only number one single.
 On the Billboard Hot 100, the single debuted at number 97 on the week of January 17, 2015.
 It peaked at number 51 the week of May 23, and remained on the chart for twenty weeks.
 The song was certified gold by the Recording Industry Association of America (RIAA) on April 17, 2015.
 It has sold over 500,000 copies in the US as of June 2015.

 On the week of April 18, 2015, the track debuted at number 99 on the Canadian Hot 100 before leaving the next week.
 It reappeared the week of May 2 at number 87, reached number 67 the week of June 20, and remained on the chart for nine weeks.
 "A Guy Walks Into a Bar" was certified gold by Music Canada on October 27, 2017.